Accelerating Reinforcement Learning with Value-Conditional State Entropy Exploration: Discussion

 \section{Discussion}

 \paragraph{Limitation and future directions} One limitation of our work is that we lack a theoretical understanding of how value-conditional state entropy exploration works.
 Considering the strong empirical performance evidenced in our experiments, we hope our work facilitates future research on a theoretical investigation.
-Moreover, our work might be limited in that it works exactly the same as the state entropy exploration until the agent encounters a supervised reward from an environment.
+Our work only considers a non-parametric state entropy estimator due to its benefit that does not learn a separate estimator, but considering learning-based estimator can be also an interesting direction.
+Moreover, applying our idea to methods that maximizes the state entropy of policy-induced state distributions \citep{lee2019efficient,mutti2020intrinsically} can be also an interesting future work.
+Our work might be limited in that it works exactly the same as the state entropy exploration until the agent encounters a supervised reward from an environment.
 Developing a method that utilizes an intrinsic signal to partition the state space into meaningful subspaces without the need for task reward is a future direction we are keen to explore in future work.

 \paragraph{Conclusion} We present a new exploration method that maximizes \textit{value-conditional} state entropy which addresses the imbalanced distribution problem of state entropy exploration in a supervised setup by taking into account the value estimates of visited states for computing the intrinsic bonus.
 Our extensive experiments show that our method can consistently improve the sample-efficiency of RL algorithms in a variety of tasks from MiniGrid, DeepMind Control Suite, and Meta-World benchmarks.
 We hope our simple, intuitive, and stable exploration technique can serve as a standard tool for encouraging exploration in deep reinforcement learning.